wailsapp/wails/v3/STATUS.md

 | DisableFramelessWindowDecorations |         |                                             |
 | WindowMask                        | nil     | Makes the window the contents of the bitmap |

-	// Select the type of translucent backdrop.
-Requires Windows 11 22621 or later.
-	BackdropType BackdropType
-	// Disable the icon in the titlebar
-	DisableIcon bool
-	// Theme.
-Defaults to SystemDefault which will use whatever the system theme is.
-The application will follow system theme changes.
-	Theme Theme
-	// Custom colours for dark/light mode
-	CustomTheme *ThemeSettings

-	// Disable all window decorations in Frameless mode, which means no "Aero Shadow" and no "Rounded Corner" will be shown.
-	// "Rounded Corners" are only available on Windows 11.
-	DisableFramelessWindowDecorations bool

-	// WindowMask is used to set the window shape.
-Use a PNG with an alpha channel to create a custom shape.
-	WindowMask []byte

 ## Linux Specific